Faith in Action · Stewardship Guide

 Advocacy

-Using our status as "owners" to influence a company.
-This includes Proxy Voting (voting on corporate policies) and Dialogue (writing letters, attending meetings to improve corporate behavior).
+Proxy Voting (voting on corporate policies) and Dialogue — writing letters and attending meetings to improve corporate behavior.

 Impact Investing

-Investments made with the primary intention of generating a measurable social or environmental impact alongside a financial return.
-E.g. Specifically choosing investments that "mirror" the parish's unique mission (e.g., if your parish focuses on housing the homeless, your investments might support affordable housing bonds).
+Investments made with the primary intention of generating measurable social or environmental impact alongside a financial return — mirroring the parish’s unique mission.

 Fiduciary Duty